monyarm/NovelVM/README.md

 ### 3.1) Copy Protection

-The ScummVM team does not condone piracy.
+The NovelVM team does not condone piracy.
 However, there are cases where the game companies (such as LucasArts) themselves bundled 'cracked' executables with their games -- in these cases the data files still contain the copy protection scripts, but the interpreter bypasses them